-By featuring a carefully crafted mock rate case and a team approach, Rate School provides a unique hands-on educational experience.
+By featuring a carefully crafted mock rate case and a team approach, Rate School provides an intensive “hands-on” learning experience appropriate for anyone involved with utility rate setting.
 Rate School is relevant to anyone interested and involved in utility ratemaking.
 Specialists across all sectors – water, natural gas, and electricity – have actively participated and benefited from the School and are encouraged to attend.
 Although the program centers on a mock water rate case, the emphasis is actually on the core principles, concepts, and tools of rate-base/rate-of-return regulation and reatemaking—particularly accounting, finance, and economic analysis.
 Water and energy demonstrate technical distinctions, they have more in common than not when it comes to ratemaking.
 What are revenue requirements?
 What is reported on a balance sheet and income statement?
 What is included in the ratebase?
 How is the rate of return determined?
 Balance sheets, income statements, taxes, depreciation, capital structure, cost of capital, cost allocation, and rate design are common considerations for all regulated utilities.
-Rate School also includes a special session on energy issues
+Rate School also includes a special session on energy issues.

 The NARUC Utility Rate School has been sponsored by the Committee on Water of the National Association of Regulatory Utility Commissioners (NARUC) since 1972.
 The Institute of Public Utilities at Michigan State University provides administrative support to the School.
 Check out photos of last year here!

-Attendees will receive a certificate of attendance for the program.
-Continuing education credits can also be arranged attorneys (CLE), accountants (CPE), and other professionals.
+NASBA National Registry Statement.
 The Institute of Public Utilities is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be addressed to the National Registry of CPE Sponsors, 150 Fourth Avenue North, Suite 700, Nashville, TN 37210-2417.
-Website: www.nasba.org.
+Website: National Association of State Boards of Accountancy .
+CLE credits are also available.
 IPU-MSU will apply for accreditation or registration of the program.
 Application does not guarantee approval.